josechong-analytics/pokemon-tcg-market-analysis/README.md

 ## 6. Phase 6: Act

 ### Strategic Recommendations
-Based on the data, here is the recommended approach for an alternative-asset portfolio:

-1. **Prioritize Condition Arbitrage:** The most efficient short-term ROI comes from the modern market.
-The firm should acquire highly liquid, raw SAR cards and submit them for grading to capture the significant price multiplier.
-2. **Acquire High-Ticket Items with Confidence:** The scatter plot proves that expensive assets do not inherently tie up capital.
-The firm can safely invest in $1,000+ graded assets knowing they clear the market in less than a week.
-3. **Hold Vintage for Stability:** While modern graded cards are great for active flipping, vintage Base Set cards should be used as the portfolio's anchor to preserve wealth long-term against market volatility.
+The core value of this data analysis is transforming raw metrics into high-yield, risk-mitigated investment strategies.
+Based on the insights extracted from the Tableau dashboard, I recommend the following execution framework for the alternative-asset portfolio:

+1. **Capitalize on Modern Grading Arbitrage (High ROI/High Velocity)**
+   * **The Insight:** The Valuation Drivers heatmap reveals that raw Special Illustration Rare (SAR) cards hold a modest market baseline of ~$184.88.
+However, upon receiving third-party professional grading, their realized value surges exponentially to an average of **$1,454.15**.
+Furthermore, the Liquidity Risk chart confirms that SAR cards are the absolute fastest-moving assets in the entire market, clearing inventory constraints in just **2.857 days**.
+   * **The Action:** The firm must establish an active acquisition pipeline focusing on high-grade, raw modern SAR cards to execute third-party grading submissions, capturing massive arbitrage margins with zero structural liquidity risk.

+2. **Deploy Capital into High-Ticket Assets with Velocity Confidence**
+   * **The Insight:** Traditional asset management assumes that luxury or high-ticket items suffer from severe liquidity traps (longer days on market).
+However, the Price vs. Liquidity scatter plot invalidates this assumption for the Pokémon TCG space.
+High-valuation assets valued above $1,000 exhibit a market clearance velocity of approximately **4 days**—effectively mirroring the liquidation timeline of low-tier $200 items.
+   * **The Action:** Capital can be deployed into premier, high-value assets (>$1,000) without fear of locking up firm capital in illiquid inventory, enabling the acquisition of blue-chip collectibles that maintain rapid liquidation speeds.

+3. **Establish a Risk-Mitigation Anchor in Vintage Scarcity**
+   * **The Insight:** While modern sets offer aggressive velocity, the Top 10 Sets volume distribution proves that market capitalization is overwhelmingly dictated by historical nostalgia.
+The vintage **Base Set** completely dominates total asset value within the sample at **$2,934.61**, heavily outperforming the aggregate value of modern modern expansions like Scarlet & Violet (SV2A) despite their higher transaction volume.
+   * **The Action:** To hedge against the natural volatility and potential print-run inflation of modern sets, the firm should utilize 40% of the portfolio capital to acquire and hold vintage Base Set, Jungle, and Fossil assets as a long-term wealth preservation anchor.

 ### Future Scope
-For future iterations, I plan to incorporate a Python time-series forecasting model (utilizing libraries such as **Prophet** or **ARIMA**) to analyze how the announcement and release dates of new expansions affect the pricing of older sets.
+To advance this research from retrospective analysis to predictive intelligence, the next phase of this project will integrate a machine learning time-series forecasting model using **Python (Prophet or ARIMA)**.
+This will allow the firm to quantify and forecast how the announcement and release dates of modern expansion sets dynamically impact the pricing pressure and market velocity of historical vintage assets.